- Outdoor Recreation

 - Plan Your Trip

 Guest Blogger – Patrick “Pat” Straub, Outfitter, Writer, Coach, Good Dude.
-However you like to fish, it’ll probably work on the Gallatin right now.
-With the Big Sky PBR coming up this weekend, it means that Spruce Moths should be showing up soon.
-It’s not uncommon for the rodeo lights to be taken over by millions of them.
 Dry fly fishing has been good with Caddis and PMD’s.
 Nymphing has been good with lightning bugs, pheasant tails, prince nymphs, and an assortment of other mayfly and caddis patterns.
 Swinging a soft hackle has been a fun way to pick up some fish as well.

-As the water has been dropping fish have started spreading out.
-Be sure to fish water before you walk through it, as sometimes the biggest fish are hanging out in the shallow water looking to gobble up spruce moths.
+As the water drops, fish start to spread out.
+Be sure to fish water before you walk through it, as sometimes the biggest fish are hanging out in the shallows, looking to gobble up spruce moths.

-For flies, our favs are the following dry flies: X-Caddis, Parachute Adams, Micro Chubbies, Royal Wulff’s, Humpy’s in sizes 14 and 16.
+For flies, our favorites are the following dry flies: X-Caddis, Parachute Adams, Micro Chubbies, Royal Wulff’s, Humpy’s in sizes 14 and 16.
 Fish them on 9 foot 4X or 5X leaders and tippets.

 For nymphs, use Pat’s Rubber Legs, Pheasant Tails, Prince Nymphs, Lighting Bugs, and your favorite caddis pattern.
 We highly recommend keeping the Rubber Legs or similar pattern as your point fly and playing around with a smaller fly for the second nymph.

 Get out there and enjoy the sunshine and the spruce moths!